 - Low priority will be given for daily operational requests.

-- Board will look at each project on its merits.
+- Committee will look at each project on its merits.

 - Low priority will be given to projects supported by government, or which in the committee's opinion, should be funded by taxes.

 - No grants outside a 40 mile radius of Ellendale.